A BRIEF HISTORY OF ENGLISH TOWNS AND CITIES

 The Celts who lived in Britain before the Roman invasion of 43 AD could be said to have created the first towns.
 Celts in southern England lived in hill forts, which were quite large settlements.
 (Some probably had thousands of inhabitants).
 They were places of trade, where people bought and sold goods and also places were craftsmen worked.
 The Romans called them oppida.

 However the Romans created the first settlements that were undoubtedly towns.
 Some Roman towns grew up near forts.
 The soldiers provided a market for the townspeople's goods.
 Some were founded as settlements for retired legionaries.
 Some were founded on the sites of Celtic settlements.

 Roman towns were usually laid out in a grid pattern.
-In the centre was the forum or market place.
+In the center was the forum or market place.
 It was lined with public buildings.

-Life in Roman towns was highly civilised with public baths and temples.
+Life in Roman towns was highly civilized with public baths and temples.
 At least some of the buildings were of stone with glazed windows.
 Rich people had wall paintings and mosaics.

 However Roman towns would seem small to us.
 The largest town, London, may have had a population of only 35,000.
 The next largest town was probably Colchester with a population of around 12,000.
 Roman Cirencester may have had a population of 10,000.
 Most towns were smaller.
 Roman Chichester probably only had around 3,000 to 4,000 inhabitants.

 Then in the 4th century Roman towns declined and in the 5th century town life broke down.

 From the 5th century Angles, Saxons and Jutes invaded England.
 At first the invaders avoided living in towns.
 However as trade grew some towns grew up.
 London revived by the 7th century (although the Saxon town was, at first, outside the walls of the old Roman town).
 Southampton was founded at the end of the 7th century.
 Hereford was founded in the 8th century.
 Furthermore Ipswich grew up in the 8th century and York revived.